ndreckshage/buzzword-booklist/README.md

 NOTES / TODOS:

 - now that I can insert books ok ... create layout collections and view the list i created
+- dynamic routes dont work client side. useEffect for example. needed to switch to query params

 - look at what indexes im using and adjust import script
 - for image, cut the ? and generate that dynamically with next/image